rackerlabs/support-how-to/content/how-to/cloud-servers/install-imap-for-php71-on-ubuntu/index.md

 product_url: cloud-servers
 ---

-The Internet Message Access-Protocol (IMAP) allows to access email messages from anywhere in an efficient way.
-IMAP stores these messages on servers and downloads them on demand.
-IMAP works as an intermediate between the emails servers and clients.
+The Internet Message Access Protocol (IMAP) allows you to access email messages efficiently from anywhere.
+IMAP stores these messages on servers and downloads them on demand and works as an intermediary between the emails servers and clients.

-PHP offers an IMAP extension to connect to a mailbox by using POP3, IMAP and NNTP protocols.
-This article covers the installation of IMAP on an Ubuntu server for PHP 7.1.
+PHP&reg; offers an IMAP extension to connect to a mailbox by using POP3, IMAP, and NNTP protocols.
+This article covers the installation of IMAP on a server with the Ubuntu&reg;
+operating system for PHP 7.1.

-### Verify PGP IMAP installation
+### Verify PHP IMAP installation

+To verify your installation, perform the following steps:

-- Create a  file and add the following lines:
+1. Create a  file and add the following lines:

   ```
     <?php
     phpinfo();
     ?>
   ```

-- Save the file with any name and the **php** extension.
+2. Save the file with any name and the **php** extension.

-**Note:** Don't use name **phpinfo.php**.
-It  is a common name searched by hackers.
+   **Note:** Don't use the name: **phpinfo.php**.
+Hackers commonly search for that name.

-- When you access the new file, you can see all PHP information.
-Search for IMAP information.
-If it is not in the file, proceed to install the module.
+When you access the new file, you can see all PHP information.
+If you don't see IMAP information in the file, proceed to install the module.

 ### Install IMAP

+To install IMAP, perform the following steps:

-- Enter the following command to install IMAP for PHP 7.1 on Ubuntu&reg;:
+1. Enter the following command to install IMAP for PHP 7.1 on the Ubuntu operating system:

   `sudo apt install php7.1-imap`

-- Restart the server.
-If the server is an Apache&reg; server, enter the following command:
+2. Restart the server.
+If it is an Apache&reg; server, enter the following command:

    `sudo systemctl restart apache2`